The latest Adult Active Lives Survey is here! Click here to take a look at the May 2020-2021 report.

 The following interactive tools will also help you to carry out further research.
 They can also help you to delve deeper into data provided by Sport England.

 Below this, you’ll also find a report covering the social and economic value of community sports.
-There are also frequently asked questions about the Tackling Inequalities Fund (TIF).

 Sport England Strategy: Uniting the Movement